r0sa-bio-digital/content-publishing-ecosystem/README.md

 ## Roles

 * Hosting provider
-	* Provides resources of the ecosystem via api calls
+	* Provide resources of the ecosystem via api calls
 	* Each api call is charged - users pay to hosting providers
 * User
 	* Use resources of hosting provider